SAP-samples/teched2025-XP264/exercises/ex0/README.md

 </tbody>
 </table>

  - 👉 Make sure that the **Owner** matches the GitHub account that you want to use for this session.
-All the other information can remain the same.
+All the other information may remain the same.

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">